Mihai Olos: The 13th Colloquium of the "Mihai Eminescu" Society from Freiburg in Baia Mare

-Art interventions:"A Statue Ambles through Europe"(1974–1988)
+Art interventions: "A Statue Ambles through Europe" (1974–1988)

 At the end of 1974, with two small children and a pregnant wife, he was allowed to leave the country on a round trip, taking him through Yugoslavia, to Italy, France, Germany, Switzerland and Austria.
 And this had been also the starting point of his ritual journey that lasted some years "A Statue Ambles through Europe".

-The "declared" intention of his action-journey entitled "A statue ambles through Europe"– a parody of "a ghost ambles through Europe", the well-known phrase from Marx and Engels' Manifesto of the Communist Party – was " to confront" a scepter-sculpture made by Mihai Olos with the "values" of the European art from different countries, including also the happenings or incidents on the road.
+The "declared" intention of his action-journey entitled "A statue ambles through Europe"– a parody of "a ghost ambles through Europe", the well-known phrase from Marx and Engels' Manifesto of the Communist Party – was "to confront" a scepter-sculpture made by Mihai Olos with the "values" of the European art from different countries, including also the happenings or incidents on the road.
 Nevertheless, the idea of these interventions could have been inspired by a political event.
-In March 1974, when Ceauşescu, besides being the Party's Prime secretary, in his wish to have absolute power, made himself elected also as president of the republic.
+In March 1974, when Ceaușescu, besides being the Party's Prime secretary, in his wish to have absolute power, made himself elected also as president of the republic.
 Most of papers in the country published the photograph of the moment when the presidential scepter was handed over to him.
 The news had an international echo and Salvador Dalí sent a telegram to congratulate (most probably with an ironic intention) the communist leader for transforming the symbol of monarchy into that of a republic.
 Dali's telegram was republished in the party's daily and reproduced in other newspapers as well.
 The photographs with Mihai Olos raising his wooden scepter-sculpture above his head during his "interventions" on the road could be viewed as alluding to the leader and his travels abroad.
 Nevertheless, a later painting in which the artist represented the presidential couple dressed in peasants costume, with the leader holding as scepter Mihai Olos' sculpture with the knot of the spindle, has been interpreted as a compromise.

 The action continued along the years, the artist's following journeys including the meetings at Rochamps, Vesuv, Olimpos, Acropole, the Arta and Bosporus bridges, Cappadochia, Gordion, Gaudi's works in Barcelona and "the meeting" with Joseph Beuys, though never shown in its entire development, and ended with the picture taken at the rune stone from Felling in Denmark (1988).